tlelievre26/distraction-desktop/.github/pull_request_template.md

 ## Pre-commit to-do list

-- [ ] Can this be broken up into smaller features?
+- [ ] Does this PR only contain one feature that cannot be broken up into smaller components?
 - [ ] Have you written unit/integration tests for this feature?
 - [ ] Have you run the linter over your code for this change?
 - [ ] Have you run your changes against the testing suite?